zackharley/sql_assignment/README.md

 | 888665555 | James    | Borg    |  55000 |
 | 987654321 | Jennifer | Wallace |  43000 |

-**For each project, give the project number and name, the number of employees working on the project, and the average number of hours worked by employees on that project.
+**6. For each project, give the project number and name, the number of employees working on the project, and the average number of hours worked by employees on that project.
 Order the results by project number**